-Planning on catching up on your favorite Netflix series over the holidays?
+Planning on catching up on your favorite Netflix series?
 If you’re an average American, you stream an average of 71 minutes of Netflix each day.
 Think that’s a lot?
 It is.
 We spend fewer hours exercising, socializing and eating – activities that arguably may be more critical to our well-being.
 So, is binge-watching actually bad for brain health?
 Turns out the answer is a little complicated.

 Engaging in a TV or streaming marathon – or, “binge-watching” – is perfectly fine for your brain, provided you’re maintaining some level of overall self-awareness.
 In many cases, it can be a positive for your cognitive and mental health because you’re immersed in the environment of what you’re watching: your brain and emotions are stimulated as you absorb the content.
 In fact, fMRI brain studies of individuals watching videos vs. watching something live show that the same brain areas are activated.